bdiz/connect4/README.md

 # Connect4

-Connect4 provides the grid and tournament code so you can go head-to-head with your friends using your own Connect4 brainiac algorithms.
+Connect4 provides the board and tournament code so you can go head-to-head with your friends using your own Connect4 brainiac algorithms.

 ## Usage